parmeshwar4321/BASIC_CRUD_BACKEND/README.md

-# Express CRUD using mysql database.
+# Express CRUD using mongodb database.
 <p>I have created the express crud using mongodb database and it's functions also.
 I have used most of the basic skills of CRUD Operation  : get colllections, create users, delete users, and update users.</p>